-…and atop the list are death and taxes.
+Very few things in life are guaranteed, and atop the list are death and taxes.

 Like me, you may have heard this statement many times over your lifetime.
 As I have aged, life experiences have proven to steadily uncover the statement’s sometimes harsh reality.
 You may feel like, when it comes to your life savings and investments, the only guarantee is that you will be short of your retirement goals.

 The same goes for your required retirement income.
 In retirement, there will still be a set amount of monthly living expenses which must be paid in order to merely exist in life.
 These expenses will be regular and dependable throughout your retirement.
 To meet these expenses, you obviously need a steady income foundation.
 What lifetime income sources are you expecting to receive when you retire?
-These income sources are often social security, pension payments, etc. And, you may be able to cover your monthly expenses from those.
+These income sources are often Social Security, pension payments, etc. and you may be able to cover your monthly expenses from those.
 However, if there are required expenses exceeding income sources, we would determine that you have an income gap.

-You may be asking yourself what is an annuity, and what are the guarantees?
+You may be asking yourself what is an annuity, and what are the guarantees.
 For a simple definition, investors give their money to an insurance company that provides a contract with guarantees for how they pay the investors back their money, which in most cases is through a lifetime income benefit.

 The key is that your retirement income plan must start with establishing a solid income foundation.
 If your foundation has a gap, an annuity is the one financial tool available to provide additional guaranteed lifetime income.
 The type of annuity you may need is dependent upon your unique circumstances.
-Just as the tools to building my new home must be used for the right purpose, when planning for retirement, an annuity can be just the right tool to complete your solid foundation.
+Just as the tools for building my new home must be used for the right purpose, when planning for retirement, an annuity can be just the right tool to complete your solid foundation.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 Fixed and Variable annuities are suitable for long-term investing, such as retirement investing.
 Gains from tax-deferred investments are taxable as ordinary income upon withdrawal.
-Guarantees are based on the claims paying ability of the issuing company.
+Guarantees are based on the claim’s paying ability of the issuing company.
 Withdrawals made prior to age 59 ½ are subject to a 10% IRS penalty tax and surrender charges may apply.
 Variable annuities are subject to market risk and may lose value.